osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

         "maxlon": 180.0
     }

-    // OPTIONAL.
-A list containing the OSM nodes in the file.
+    // REQUIRED.
+A list containing the OSM nodes, ways, and relations in the file.
+    // In most cases, the array SHOULD be sorted first by type (node, way, relation)
+    // then by ID.
-    "nodes": [
+    "objects": [
         // An example of a node.
         {
+            // REQUIRED.
+The type of the object.
+In this case, a 'node'.
+            "type": "node",

             // REQUIRED.
 If the object is visible, or if it has been deleted.
             "visible": true,